Glossary: Integrative Medicine & Nutrition

 Designates a group of cognitive and affective characteristics typical of many patients with psychosomatic illnesses.
 Characterized by a decreased ability to communicate feelings, a decreased ability to identify feelings, a cognitive tendency toward detail and external operations or events, and a paucity of imaginative thought, dream recall, or fantasy.

 Maintaining stability (or homeostasis) through change.
-Allostatic load refer to the “wear and tear” that the body experiences due to repeated cycles of allostasis.
+Allostatic load refers to the “wear and tear” that the body experiences due to repeated cycles of allostasis.

 Amino Acid Therapy